Updated August 11, 2023

-- If you are working on excel frequently, you might be well known to this option which is provided at the rightmost corner of the status bar.
+- If you are working on Excel frequently, you might be well know to this option which is provided at the rightmost corner of the status bar.

-- Zoom slider allows you to quickly zoom in or zoom out of excel worksheet you are working on.
+- The zoom slider lets you quickly zoom in or out of the Excel worksheet you are working on.

-- Moreover, it has (+) (-) keys which can be used for “Zoom In” and “Zoom Out” respectively.
-Using Zoom In, you can magnify the current worksheet and have a closer look at the data.
-Zoom Out helps you to reduce the magnification of worksheet and you can see more data in a single shot.
+- Moreover, it has (+) (-) keys that can be used for “Zoom In” and “Zoom Out“, respectively.
+Using Zoom In, you can magnify the current worksheet and look closely at the data.
+Zoom Out helps you reduce the worksheet’s magnification, and you can see more data in a single shot.

 See the below sample image for your reference.

-- Zoom percentage can also be used to magnify the worksheet and can be considered functioning the same as that of zoom slider.
+- Zoom percentage can also magnify the worksheet and be considered to function the same as that of the Zoom slider.

-- It is situated next to zoom slider on the left hand side of the status bar.
+- It is situated next to the zoom slider on the left-hand side of the status bar.

-- Once you click on zoom percentage, the zoom dialog box gets open, from where you can select magnification percentage for current worksheet.
+- Once you click on zoom percentage, the zoom dialog box opens, from where you can select the magnification percentage for a current worksheet.

-There are some statistical/mathematical options for a quick calculative view of the numeric data in the Excel status bar.
+Some statistical/mathematical options exist for a quick calculative view of the numeric data in the Excel status bar.
 These options are enabled by default.
 Let’s get through those.

 - Count – It counts the number of non-empty cells from columns/rows. (irrespective of data type Numeric/Character).

-- Average –It gives an average of all the non-empty cells from columns/rows.
+- Average –It averages all the non-empty cells from columns/rows.

-- Sum –It does what exactly the word suggests, sums up all the numeric values.
+- Sum –It does what the word suggests, sums up all the numeric values.

-- Numerical Count –This option is not enabled by default, so you must enable it through excel status bar customization.
-This option allows you to capture a number of numeric entities in a column.
+- Numerical Count –This option is not enabled by default, so you must enable it through Excel status bar customization.
+This option allows you to capture several numeric entities in a column.
 It becomes more useful when you have mixed data values (Numeric + Character/String) in cells.

 Minimum and Maximum

-- These two are again some of the useful options for mathematical/statistical calculations.
+- Again, these two are some useful options for mathematical/statistical calculations.

-- What if you have a large amount of numeric data (for ex.
-20,000 cells) and you wanted to have a look at Minimum and Maximum value from the same?
-Would it be possible to have a judgment with naked eyes?
+- What if you have a large amount of numeric data (for ex., 20,000 cells), and you want to look at the Minimum and Maximum values from the same?
+Would it be possible to have a judgment with the naked eye?
 Not possible.
-That’s the reason these two options are there in a customized status bar (Not enabled by default).
+That’s why these two options are in a customized status bar (Not enabled by default).

-- Minimum – If enabled, Minimum option shows a minimum value on status bar from given non-empty numeric cells.
+- Minimum – The Minimum option shows a minimum value on the status bar from given non-empty numeric cells if enabled.

-- Maximum – If enabled, the maximum option gives us a maximum value on status bar from given nonempty numeric cells.
+- The maximum option gives us a maximum value on the status bar from given nonempty numeric cells if enabled.

-- This feature is enabled by default and can be handy to switch between different worksheet views like Normal View, Page Layout View, Page Break Preview.
-This option can be found at the bottom right of the Excel status bar (before Zoom Slider).
+This feature is enabled by default and can be handy for switching between worksheet views like Normal View, Page Layout View, and Page Break Preview.
+This option can be at the bottom right of the Excel status bar (before Zoom Slider).

 Page Layout View:

-- The Page number option is very useful when you are in Page Layout View in your worksheet.
+- The Page number option is very useful in your worksheet in Page Layout View.

-- It is enabled by default and gives a number of pages which are currently being in use (A page in a workbook is said to be in use if user is editing that page).
+- It is enabled by default and gives several currently used pages (A page in a workbook is said to be in use if a user is editing that page).

-That’s all from my end guys, we will take a moment to quickly wrap up the things with some Things to Remember.
+That’s all from my end, guys; we will take a moment to wrap up the things with some Things to Remember quickly.

 Things to Remember About Status Bar in Excel

-- Status Bar in Excel gives the status of some simple but frequently used options like Sum, Average etc.
+- Status Bar in Excel gives the status of simple but frequently used options like Sum, Average, etc.

-- Some of the options are only feasible with numeric data Eg. Average, Sum, Minimum, Maximum etc.
+- Some options are only feasible with numeric data Eg. Average, Sum, Minimum, Maximum, etc.

-- Not all the options are active/enabled by default, you can customize the status bar in excel options anytime you feel.
+- Not all the options are active by default; you can customize the status bar in Excel options anytime.

-This has been a guide to Status Bar in excel.
-Here we discuss how to customize and use the status bar in excel with practical examples and downloadable excel template.
+This has been a guide to Status Bar in Excel.
+Here we discuss how to customize and use the status bar in Excel with practical examples.
 You can also go through our other suggested articles –